marc-hanheide/SIA-HRI-16/README.md

 ### Overview

 In this seminar series we are going to look at different sub-areas of Human-Robot Interaction.
-At each scheduled seminar, you will be given an introduction into the topic by myself and then we have three research papers, presented and discussed by the student, ie. you
+At each scheduled seminar, you will be given an introduction into the topic by myself and then we have three research papers, presented and discussed by the student, ie. you.
+In your presentation of the paper, make sure you cover
+1. the aims and objective of the paper
+2. the related work (identify in which way your paper is different to other approaches)
+3. the main findings presented in the paper

+In the discussion of the paper you should critically reflect on
+1. the relevance of the research presented (is it widely applicable or very specific? how does it fit into the context of the research field?)
+2. the rigour of the work (are the results convincing? is the methodology sound?)
+3. the originality (is it a new idea? is the approach novel? is it the application of well-established techniques for a new application area?)

+This seminar series complements the [lecture on Human-Roboter Interaction](https://sites.google.com/a/dis.uniroma1.it/human-robot-interaction/)

 ### Schedule